KVM-VMI/kvm/Documentation/virt/kvm/kvmi.rst

 * -KVM_EINVAL - padding is not zero
 * -KVM_EOPNOTSUPP - the hardware doesn't support SPP
 * -KVM_EOPNOTSUPP - the current implementation can't disable SPP
+* -KVM_EOPNOTSUPP - at least one vCPU is running on a non-zero EPT-view

 Events
 ======